-The management company may decide to extend the fund with the agreement of the depositary.
+The management company may decide, with the depositary's consent, to extend a fund's term.
 The decision must be taken at least three months before expiry of the fund's anticipated term and reported to the unitholders and the AMF.